Baphomet42/Data-Packs/README.md

     + Shoots players in survival (and villagers)
     + Deactivates when grabbed and dropped on its back, or when hit by a cube
     + Use `Change Skin Tool` to cycle between 10+ custom skins
-    + Use `Cycle Type` tool to revive a deactivated turret
+    + Set turret mode with the `Select Tool`
 + *Aerial Faith Plate*
     + Send anything flying through the air
     + Rotate with rotate tool
-    + Set velocity from 42menu
+    + Change launch velocity with the `Select Tool`
-        + The prompt will insert a command ending with 42.portal_z and the number 1000.
-        + Parameters are `42.portal_x`, `42.portal_y`, and `42.portal_z` for the objective and any integer for the score
-        + Each x, y, and z can have their own score, indicating the velocity for that direction
-        + x moves east/west, y moves up/down, z moves south/north for score (positive/negative)
-        + Typical scores are in range +/- 1000 to 3000, but any number will work
 + *Buttons*
     + Heavy Duty Super Buttons detect players and cubes
     + Using the `Cycle Type` tool on a Super Button will change it to only detect cubes
     + Pedestal buttons can be clicked but turn off after a short time
+        + The time duration can be configured separately for each button with the `Select Tool`
+        + Buttons with -1 duration will stay powered forever after being pressed once
 + *Door*
-    + Doors can be powered from any type of button
+    + Doors can be powered from any type of button or a Pellet Catcher
     + Link to buttons using the `Link Equipment` tool
+    + Manually open with the `Select Tool`
 + *Vital Apparatus Vent*
+    + Manually trigger or power with the `Select Tool`
     + Using the `Cycle Type` tool can change the type of cube dropped
     + Link to buttons using the `Link Equipment` tool
     + Droppers drop a single cube when powered from a Pedestal Button
-    + Droppers will drop a new cube when the old one is destroyed, but only if powered from a Super Button
+    + Droppers will drop a new cube when the old one is destroyed, but only if powered from a Super Button or Pellet Catcher
 + *High Energy Pellet*
     + Pellets spawn from High Energy Pellet Launchers
     + Bounce off walls and cubes, can go through portals
     + Have a limited time before exploding (time resets through portals)
     + Used to activate High Energy Pellet Catchers
     + Cycling a High Energy Pellet Launcher will spawn Super Pellets that do not explode over time
+    + Cycling a High Energy Pellet Catcher will disable the laser effect
     + Pellets will kill Sentry Turrets and players upon impact
 + *Thermal Discouragement Beam*
     + Creates a deadly laser